arcus/education_modules/genomics_quality_control/genomics_quality_control.md

 title: Genomics Tools and Methods: Quality Control

 comment:  Get started with genomics!
-This module walks you through how to analyze FASTQ files to assess read quality, the first step in a common genomics workflow - identifying variants among sequencing samples taken from multiple individuals within a population.
+This module walks you through how to analyze FASTQ files to assess read quality, the first step in a common genomics workflow - identifying variants among sequencing samples taken from multiple individuals within a population (variant calling).

 long_description: This module uses command line tools to complete the first steps of genomics analysis using cloud computing.
 We'll look at real sequencing data from an *E. coli* experiment and walk through how to assess the quality of sequenced reads using FastQC.
 You'll learn about FASTQ files and how to analyze them.
-This module assumes some familiarity with bash.
+This module assumes some familiarity with bash; if you've worked through some bash training already, this is a great opportunity to practice those skills while getting hands-on experience with genomics.

 estimated_time_in_minutes: